Hexcrawls in Cairn

 Wilderness Travel

-Travel is measured in watches.
-A day is divided into three watches: morning, afternoon, and night.
-However, as most parties elect to spend the third watch of the day resting, one can use “days” as a shorthand for travel time.
+Travel is measured in Watches.
+A day is divided into three Watches: morning, afternoon, and night.
+Most parties spend the final Watch resting and making camp.

 Weather